 What is Transfagarasan, Romania?

 I'm going to start by telling you that you need to be a good driver to cross the Transfagarasan.
 You will be challenged by narrow winding roads going up the hill and hairpin turns which require good clutch skills.
-The Transfagarasan is a paved mountain road, taking us up to 2,042 m altitude and it is also one of the most Instagrammable places in Romania.
-It is the second highest highway in Romania, after the Transaplina.
+The Transfagarasan is a paved mountain road, taking us up to 2,042 m altitude.
+It is the second-highest highway in Romania, after the Transaplina.
 The Transfagarasan stretches for 90 kilometres, during which everyone can enjoy outstanding views.
 The Transfagarasan is not for the faint-hearted, as I can assure you that I had the adrenaline kick in during several turns, whilst driving the car next to some seriously scary chasms.

 Pin this now